Premam: Box office

-The Movie earned a gross of ₹1.43 crore in Kerala On its first day of release.
+The film earned a gross of ₹1.43 crore in Kerala On its first day of release.
 According to trade analyst Sreedhar Pillai, the net collection in Kerala in 3 days is approximately ₹5.60 crore with a distributor share of ₹3.50 crore.
 But Rediff.com reported a ₹2.35 crore collection within the first four days.
-Sreedhar Pillai also reported ₹10.3 crore as the film's collection in Kerala alone within the first week of release, adding that it broke the previous records of Drishyam and Bangalore Days.
+Sreedhar Pillai also reported ₹10.3 crore as the film's collection in Kerala alone within the first week of release, adding that it broke the previous records of Keralavarma Pazhassiraja, Drishyam and Bangalore Days.
 However Gulf News reported, it collected ₹4.5 crore at the box office in the first week in India.
 P. V. Basheer also said that the film "would have earned a gross of about ₹5 crore in a week of its release in Kerala, with a distributor share close to ₹3 crore."